denoland/doc_components/README.md

 #### twind

+twind has some shared hidden state, which means that doc_components needs to share the same versions of the remote twind modules.
+In order to do that, `doc_components` from the bare specifiers `twind`, `twind/colors`, `twind/css`.
+Also, if you are setting up twind to SSR in a client application, you will end up needing items from `twind/sheets`.

+Therefore it is expected that you will use an
+[import map](https://deno.land/manual/node/import_maps) to provide the specific version of twind you are using in your end application.
+This repository contains an example which is used for the showcase.

 You can specify a twind setup configuration by passing a property of `tw` when performing a setup.
 For example: